Learn to use the RICE Framework formula to prioritize your projects, calculate the score, and thoroughly understand its meaning.

 RICE Framework is a scoring model used to prioritize projects, features, and hypotheses.
 The abbreviation stands for Reach, Impact, Confidence, and Effort—the four factors estimated to find the most valuable solution.

-How many people will this feature affect within a defined time period?
+How many people will this feature affect within a defined period?

 How much will this feature impact the objective when a customer encounters it?